 - Guided Treatment in Optimal Selected Cancer Patients (GUTS)

-CONCLUSION: Perioperative physical activity was quantified for older cancer patients, and 41% returned to baseline levels within three months.
+Conclusion: Perioperative physical activity was quantified for older cancer patients, and 41% returned to baseline levels within three months.
 Accelerometer-based physical activity provided a valuable outcome measure for postoperative physical recovery.
 Future studies using objective physical activity measures are needed to evaluate effects of interventional studies aimed at improving physical activity.
+(C) 2020 The Authors.
+Published by Elsevier Ltd.

 |Journal||European Journal of Surgical Oncology|